 Genotyping

 Data on RFLP variants for Taq1 locus of Caprine-MHCDRB1exon 2 of each goat was considered for the purpose of analysis.The genomic DNA was isolated from blood samples by Phenol-chloroform extraction method (Clamp et al., 1993).
-Sequence specific primers reported by Kush et.al.
-2015 were utilized to amplify exon 2 of DRB1 gene of caprine-Mhc.
+Sequence specific primers reported by Kush et.al., 2015 were utilized to amplify exon 2 of DRB1 gene of caprine-Mhc.

 The polymerase chain reaction (PCR) was carried out in a total volume 20μl [100 ng template DNA, 10X buffer with Mgcl2 2 μl, 2.5 Mm dNTPs (100 µM each) 0.4 μl, forward primer and reverse primer (20 pmol / μl) 0.5 μl each andTaqDNA polymerase 0.3 μl].
-The digestion of PCR product was carried out in 15ul volume [PCR product 10.0ul, 1.5 ul of 10X Buffer (Thermo Scientific), 5 Unit Taq1restriction enzyme and water].
+The digestion of PCR product was carried out in 15μl volume [PCR product 10.0μl, 1.5 μl of 10X Buffer (Thermo Scientific), 5 Unit Taq1restriction enzyme and water].
 The reaction mixture was incubated at 650C for overnight and separated by electrophoresis on 3 % agarose gel (Sigma).

 Statistical analysis